 What is quiet time?

 Like a designated nap time, quiet time is scheduled into your child’s daily routine.
 This dedicated time is intended to be time spent alone either in their room or a calm space, distraction-free.
 When you establish a space for your child to play independently, you give them the freedom to create and play.
-This builds confidence.
+This time, unstructured play builds confidence.

 Experts acknowledge that quiet time is essential and beneficial to growing children.
 Child psychologists agree that quiet time for kids gives them the opportunity to: